20th Television: 20th Century-Fox Television (1958–89)

-The 1966–67 season proved to be a difficult year for Fox's TV unit, which was producing the ABC sitcom The Tammy Grimes Show and the ABC dramas The Man Who Never Was, The Felony Squad, The Green Hornet and Irwin Allen's science-fiction show The Time Tunnel.
+The 1966–67 season proved to be a difficult year for Fox's television unit, which was producing the ABC sitcom The Tammy Grimes Show and the ABC dramas The Man Who Never Was, The Felony Squad, The Green Hornet and Irwin Allen's science-fiction show The Time Tunnel.
 Although most of the new shows in the season did not last long, Felony Squad turned out to be a hit.
 The 1967–68 season was similarly poor for Fox, as it only had two new shows, Custer and Judd, for the Defense, both for ABC.
-Although Custer bombed, Judd, for the Defense was initially popular.
-It was cancelled after only two seasons.
+Although Custer bombed, Judd, for the Defense was initially popular, but was later cancelled after only two seasons.
 Fox also expanded its output to commission a Saturday morning show in collaboration with Filmation, Journey to the Center of the Earth.

 The 1968–69 season was also difficult for 20th Century-Fox Television, which saw the British co-production Journey to the Unknown and Irwin Allen's final science-fiction drama to be produced, Land of the Giants, for ABC; the CBS drama Lancer; and the NBC sitcoms The Ghost & Mrs. Muir and Julia.
 Although Julia was deemed a hit, most of the shows in the season crumbled.
 Fox did have one additional Saturday morning cartoon for Filmation, Fantastic Voyage.
 In 1969, Fox entered the game show fray by signing a deal to distribute Beat the Clock, a revival of the popular 1950s game show.
-The decade closed out with the 1969-70 TV season and two new programs, Room 222 for ABC and Bracken's World for NBC.
+The decade closed out with the 1969-70 television season and two new programs, Room 222 for ABC and Bracken's World for NBC.
 Also that year, Grant Tinker was hired to join the studio, but he would quit two years later due to conflicts with running MTM Enterprises.